tzoltie/ood-polymorphism/README.md

 You job is to simplify the code by making it polymorphic.

 There are tests to help you refactor the code.
 To make the refactoring easier, the tests are currently focused on the `AssertionList`.
 Depending on the changes you make, you may be able to leave these tests unchanged, or you may need to change them slightly.

+If you need a hint, check the `hints.md` file.

 ### Run the tests